PENG-Zhe/starter-academic/content/publication/2024-IWQoS-vDID/index.md

 ---
 #title: "P<sup>2</sup>B-Trace: Privacy-Preserving Blockchain-based Contact Tracing to Combat Pandemics"
-title: '<a href="https://ieeexplore.ieee.org/document/9981149" target="_blank">EPAR: An Efficient and Privacy-Aware Augmented Reality Framework for Indoor Location-Based Services</a>'
+title: '<a href="https://iwqos2024.ieee-iwqos.org/" target="_blank">vDID: Blockchain-Enabled Verifiable Decentralized Identity Management for Web 3.0</a>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- "**Zhe Peng**, Songlin Hou, and Yixuan Yuan"
+- "**Zhe Peng**, Jiamin Deng, Shang Gao, Helei Cui, and Bin Xiao"
 #- Robert Ford

 # Author notes (optional)